Disclaimer: This post contains affiliate links. This means that if you click on a link I may earn a small commission at absolutely no cost to you.

 However, that doesn’t mean I haven’t given Christmas a second thought.
 In my old, full time job, it didn’t really need a second thought as the money was always there in my November paypacket to cover the expenses.
 I learnt the hard way 3 years ago, part time and 25k a year lighter, that suddenly I didn’t have hundreds of pounds spare each month to cover it.
 So I did what many other people do – stuck the lot on my credit card and tried to forget about it.

 On that note, if you are struggling to get organised for Christmas, Becca Blogs it Out has some great tips here.

 I dread to think how much interest that Christmas has cost me, or whether some of those items still make up the £4000 balance on my card that I have made my goal to pay off this year.
 Still, what’s done is done, and 2 Christmases ago I got smarter and began to save £100 a month with the aim that I should have more than enough in the budget.
 This worked reasonably well, but I found it was too tempting to dip into this money for legitimate things such as Car MOT, expenses for a friend’s wedding etc. It was still an improvement as it meant these things didn’t go on my credit card, but I soon realised I needed a separate fund for Christmas as well as this “Everyday emergency” money.

 This is where Plum has been a big help.
-For those who don’t know, Plum is an automated savings robot that can be accessed via Facebook messenger, or by signing into the website.
-It is completely secure with bank grade encryption and backed by Barclays, but if you wish to find out more about how it works you can visit the FAQ here.
+For those who don’t know, Plum is an automated money management app that can be installed onto your Android or iOS phone.
+It is safe to use and regulated by the Financial Conduct Authority (FCA), but if you wish to find out more about how it works you can visit the FAQ here.